peteroupc/peteroupc.github.io/graphicsapi.md

 ## 3-D Graphics

-Unlike with today's programmable "shaders", classic 3-D video-game graphics support only simple, yet admirable capabilities for real-time rendering of three-dimensional scenes, as well as a low scene complexity (fewer than 20,000 triangles per frame).
+Unlike with today's programmable "shaders", classic 3-D video-game graphics support only simple, yet admirable capabilities for real-time rendering of three-dimensional scenes, as well as a low scene complexity by today's standards (fewer than 20,000 triangles per frame).

 This section gives suggestions for a lean API supporting 3-D graphics.
 Any implementation of it should render graphics in software[^1] and optionally with hardware acceleration.
 As with 2-D, the 3-D API is allowed to support drawing to images stored in system memory without also supporting drawing to video memory or directly to the screen.